 The length of a dipole antenna is actually about 5% shorter than the value that you would calculate using the formula wavelength in meters equals 300 divided by frequency in megahertz.
-The reason for this is that the velocity of a radio wave through wire is lower than the velocity of the wave in free space.
+The reason for this is that there will be some stray capacitance between the wire and the ground and other objects near the antenna.
 Consequently, the approximate length of a 6 meter 1/2-wavelength wire dipole antenna is 112 inches.
 (T9A09) To make a dipole antenna resonant on a higher frequency, you would shorten it.
 (T9A05)

-Another kind of amateur radio antenna is the quarter-wave vertical antenna.
+Perhaps the second-most popular type of amateur radio antenna is the quarter-wave vertical antenna.
 For vertical antennas, the electric field is perpendicular to the Earth.
 (T9A02) This makes them vertically-polarized antennas.
 The approximate length of a quarter-wavelength vertical antenna for 146 MHz is 19 inches.
 (T9A08)